DEFRA/sroc-service-team/releasing/cha.md

 Hello

-This is to let you know [RfC reference] for the [service name] was completed successfully.
+This is to let you know [RfC reference] for the SROC Charging Module API was completed successfully.

 [Sign off]
 ```